-The sub-group has concluded that its previous advice on face coverings in schools and should be maintained, with the additional requirement that senior phase pupils should wear face coverings in classrooms.

-4. Practical considerations
+3 When and how to use masks (who.int)

+Ventilation

+• Consideration should be given to ventilation in all indoor spaces.
+Staff should liaise with senior leaders and follow local / school guidelines.

+Coronavirus (COVID - 19): Guidance on reducing the risks from COVID - 19 in schools Para 73-75

+Greater emphasis should be placed on ventilation, by keeping windows open as much as possible, and doors open when feasible and safe to do so.

-1 Physical Distancing and Ventilation Physical Distancing Make best use of the building and space out learners to ensure they adhere to 2 metre physical distancing.
-Ventilation Consideration should be given to ventilation in all indoor spaces.
-Staff should liaise with senior leaders and follow local/school guidelines.
-Coronavirus (COVID-19): Guidance on reducing the risks from COVID-19 in schools Para 50 - 54.
-2 Use of classrooms The teacher should have an assigned area to ensure 2 metre physical distancing.
-Coronavirus (COVID19): Advisory Sub-Group on Education and Children's Issues - advice on mitigations to minimise transmission during phased return to in-person learning - gov.scot (www.gov.scot) has concluded that its previous advice on face coverings in schools and ELC settings should be maintained, with the additional requirement that senior phase pupils should wear face coverings in classrooms (as set out in the enhanced protection measures for levels 2-3 in the strategic framework).
-Schools and ELC settings should consider whether additional guidance, practical demonstrations, or communications for staff and pupils to support the correct wearing, storage and disposal of face coverings, including the use of hygiene products when doing so, would support better and more effective deployment of face coverings.
-Outdoor coats should ideally be placed away from the teaching area.
+2 Use of classrooms

+- Teachers should have an assigned area to ensure at least 1 metre physical distancing from pupils.
+It is recognised that schools may maintain the 2 metre distancing for logistical purposes. - Previous advice on face coverings remains unchanged.
+In primary schools and ELC settings previous advice in relation to face coverings should be maintained.
+Face coverings must continue to worn at all times in secondary schools; including S1-S3 learners (not just senior phase) in classrooms, communal areas, and when moving about the school. - Schools and ELC settings should consider whether additional guidance, practical demonstrations, or communication with staff and pupils to support the correct wearing, storage and disposal of face coverings, including the use of hygiene products when doing so, would support better and more effective deployment of face coverings. - Outdoor coats should ideally be placed away from the teaching area.
 If this is not feasible, they should be carefully stored away from food areas.
 School bags and other personal belongings should also be kept away from food areas.
-If mobile phones are being used under instruction of the teacher, close attention should be paid to cleaning before and after use.
+If mobile phones are being used under instruction of the teacher, close attention should be paid to cleaning before and after use. - Use learner voice to reflect how well protocols are being followed and how practice can be improved, for example, young people could be involved in making plans to overcome excess movement in the classroom and also avoid sharing equipment.
+This is an important aspect of problem solving which young people can become involved in and will help support teachers in these efforts. - In textile rooms, where possible, desks should be arranged to create a working area adjacent to the sewing machine to minimise movement around the room.
+Students should be allocated a machine and given instructions on cleaning of machines before and after use, paying particular attention to the balance wheel, presser foot lever and needle and any other touch areas.